swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 - When new API is added to Swift Testing, we will need to evaluate it for interoperability with XCTest.

+- Ideally, we'd report a runtime warning for XCTest API usage in Swift Testing for both assertion failures _and successes_.
+This notifies you about opportunities to modernize even if your tests currently pass.

+  However, assertion successes are more common than failures in most projects (hopefully), and the extra volume of warnings can become very noisy.
+  Furthermore, validating every instance of XCTest API usage introduces a performance penalty.

 ## Alternatives considered

 ### Arguments against interoperability